 The SAT is part of the SAT Suite of Assessments, closely aligned tests that reflect what students are already learning in their classrooms and help educators monitor student progress.
-Visit collegeboard.org/sat-suite and isbe.net/Pages/sat-psat.aspx to learn more.
+Visit satsuite.collegeboard.org to learn more.
+Schools testing as part of the ISBE-provided administration may also visit isbe.net/Pages/sat-psat.aspx.
+Private schools testing as part of the Invest in Kids Act administration may also visit isbe.net/Pages/testinvestinkidsact.aspx.